 In its first year Norwell Farms, Inc., is enjoying success with its one hundred shares sold out in one week.
 This project has returned a portion of the fields at Jacobs Farm back to active agricultural use, reaffirming the property’s importance as a historic and natural resource for the local community.

-Located in a remote area of the town of Caribou in northern Maine, Griffin Farm became a Historic New England Stewardship property in 2008.
+Located in a remote area of the town of Caribou in northern Maine, Griffin Farm became a Historic New England easement property in 2008.
 Once operated as a potato farm, for almost twenty years this property has been a vacation home for its current owners, who were attracted to the peace and tranquility of the location, along with the architectural features of the house.
 Concerns about the property's long-term preservation in anticipation of a decision to list the property for sale led the owners to contact Historic New England.
-As a part of the Stewardship program, the property's significant architectural and landscape features are now protected in perpetuity by a preservation easement.
+As a part of the Preservation Easement Program, the property's significant architectural and landscape features are now protected in perpetuity by a preservation easement.

 The Griffin Farmhouse retains its original character and is an intact example of early-twentieth-century Queen Anne-style architecture.
 The current owners have meticulously repaired both the interior and exterior of the Farmhouse, which had suffered years of deferred maintenance prior to their purchase of the property in 1991.
 Additionally, this property's one hundred acres of open space retain their rural characteristics and consist of expansive hilltop fields, woodlands, and gardens.
 Preservation easements held and administered by Historic New England protect the important historic interior, exterior, and landscape features of this special property.
 Protected features included all exterior elements of the Griffin Farmhouse and Barn such as doors, windows, siding and trim, and interior features of the Farmhouse such as woodwork, flooring, built-cabinetry, and a fireplace.
 The surrounding land is protected against future subdivision and must be maintained as open fields and woodlands.